webdenim/material-components-kit/components/section/index.md

 lastmod: 2017-12-18
 ---

-Section is an exclusive Material Kit's component.
+Section is an exclusive Material Components Kit's component.
 It's a composing metaphor which lets you create a focused, attention-grabbing unit of content.

 Any section requires to use `mdc-layout-grid` as a direct child.
 This acts like "container" in the Bootstrap framework and sets the maximum allowed width of inner content.
 Section in this case can